-Advanced Healthcare Directive Attorneys in Queens, NY
+Advance Healthcare Directive Attorneys in Queens, NY

 Life is full of unexpected changes, and some can, unfortunately, alter or completely inhibit your ability to make decisions about medical care.
 Instead of leaving your family, doctors, or others to potentially bear the burdens of these decisions, you can take action today.
-Gill & Kadochnikov P.C. is here to help you institute advanced healthcare directives so that you are prepared for a crisis.
+Gill & Kadochnikov P.C. is here to help you institute advance healthcare directives so that you are prepared for a crisis.
 As a renowned estate planning firm, we have the know-how and skills to guide you in making thoughtful decisions about your future.

-What Are Advanced Healthcare Directives?
+What Are Advance Healthcare Directives?

-Advanced healthcare directives are legal documents detailing a person’s medical treatment preferences in the event that they become incapacitated or unable to communicate their desires.
+Advance healthcare directives are legal documents detailing a person’s medical treatment preferences in the event that they become incapacitated or unable to communicate their desires.
 These directives can feature numerous instructions, such as whether to receive life-sustaining treatments or medications.

-Advanced healthcare directives are not just for older adults or those with severe medical conditions.
+Advance healthcare directives are not just for older adults or those with severe medical conditions.
 Unexpected accidents or illnesses can happen at any age, making these documents advantageous.

 -